local-ch/lhs/docs/services.md

   feedbacks.first.campaign.entry.name # 'Casa Ferlin'
 ```

+### Known services are used to request linked resources

+When including linked resources with `includes`, known/defined services and endpoints are used to make those requests.
+That also means that options for endpoints of linked resources are applied when requesting those in addition.
+This enables you to include protected resources (e.g. OAuth) as endpoint options for oauth authentication get applied.

 ## Map data

 To influence how data is accessed/provied, you can use mapping to either map deep nested data or to manipulate data when its accessed: